American Physical Society: Name confusion and change proposal

 During the summer of 2005, the society conducted an electronic poll, in which the majority of APS members preferred the name American Physics Society.
 The poll became the motivation for a proposal of a name change promised in the leadership election that year.
-However, because of legal issues, the planned name change was eventually abandoned by the APS Executive Board.
+For legal reasons, the planned name change was eventually abandoned by the APS Executive Board.

 To promote public recognition of APS as a physics society, while retaining the name American Physical Society, the APS Executive Board adopted a new logo incorporating the phrase "APS Physics."
-General use of APS Physics to refer to APS or the American Physical Society is encouraged.
-The updated logo was designed by Kerry G. Johnson.
-Marvin Cohen, then APS President, said, "I like the logo.
-At least now when you are in an elevator at an APS meeting and someone looks at your badge, they won't ask you about sports."

 APS introduced a new logo to replace the APS Physics logo on November 1, 2022.

-APS journals
+Journals

-The American Physical Society publishes 16 international research journals and an open-access online news and commentary website Physics.
+The American Physical Society publishes 17 international research journals and an open-access online news and commentary website Physics.